 Once we checked out from the hotel, we walked to the Labuan Ferry Terminal.
 By 7:25 we were already at the ticketing office, but I couldn’t find the 9:30 am ferry listed on the schedule board.
-I asked the ticketing clerk about it and was told that it was for the car passenger ferry, and it’s in the other building.
+I asked the ticketing clerk about it and was told that it was for the car passenger ferry, and it was in the other building.
 (Blue-roofed building across the parking lot).

 When we got there, the rest of the counters were closed, except for the one selling tickets to Kota Kinabalu, and I was worried.
 I asked the person who sat in front of me, a Muslim Sabahan with her few other relatives.
-She told me that they heading to Brunei too and asked me not to worried because the counter always opens late.
+She told me that they heading to Brunei too and asked me not to worry because the counter always opens late.
 My mind began to relax and I asked them about their purpose to Brunei.
 They told me that they were visiting their Christian relatives for a Christmas celebration.

-By 8:15 am, the counter finally opened and we bought our ticket from Goodwill Star for the price of RM35 each.
-The immigration counter located in the building next to the ticket counter.
-The one on the outside is for a driver, and another one on the inside is for the passenger.
-Came out from the immigration building, we handed over our ferry ticket to the guy who was standing outside the building before walking to the ferry.
+By 8:15 am, the counter finally opened and we bought our tickets from Goodwill Star for the price of RM35 each.
+The immigration counter was located in the building next to the ticket counter.
+The one on the outside was for a driver, and the inside counter was for the passenger.

-There were only about 8 cars and less than 40 peoples onboard the ferry.
-There’s a counter to buy light snacks and drink and a projector screen for entertainment.
-However, most of the passengers were busy loitering around, and nobody paying attention to the movie that was playing on the screen.
-That’s including me.
-I spent the whole journey with my nose buried in my kindle, completely engrossed in the mermaid story.
+There were only about 8 cars and less than 40 people onboard the ferry.
+There’s a counter to buy light snacks and drinks and a projector screen for entertainment.
+However, most of the passengers were busy loitering around, and nobody paying attention to the movie that was playing on the screen, including me.

 According to the schedule, we were supposed to arrive at 12:30 pm, however, by 11:50 am, we were already at the port.
-There is only two immigration counter, and behind the counter is the customs x-ray machine.
+There were only two immigration counters, and behind the counter was the customs x-ray machine.
 Prior to arrival, Mike had filled up the “Liquor Form” which he got from the snack counter.
-Once we had our passport check, we placed our luggage for scanning and the officer directed Mike to a room for inspection before stamping the approval on the customs form.
-The whole process took less than 10 minutes.

-Here is the condition to import Alcoholic Liquor to Brunei:
+Rules to import Alcoholic Liquor to Brunei

 2. May only import not less than 48 hours since the last importation